How to Write an Apartment Address Perfectly

 How to Use "Apt" in an Apartment Address

 "Apt" is a common abbreviation for an apartment that is always acceptable when you write an address.
-As you see above, it goes on the second line next to the street number and name.
-You can write out "Apartment" if you wish, but as we discuss below, abbreviations are actually preferable.
+It goes on the second line next to the street number and name.
+You can also write out "Apartment," but abbreviations are actually preferable, which we explain below in more detail.

 Many people place the apartment number on the third line, and include the city and state/province on a fourth line, but this is not technically correct.
 However, you will usually receive your mail if your address is written this way.
 You can also utilize the third line if you're short on space in the second.